IngwiePhoenix/IceTea_old/README.md

 requires that libjove.a is up to date, but it is not treated as an input.
 This is enough to determine order of building, all source files, targets, and even provides full dependency tracking.

+# Windows compatibility

+As I am evolving this fork, I am also working on further improving the compatibility.
+In my current version, I am supporting a few of `cl.exe`'s command switches, as well as the rules.
+My goal is to be fully windows-compatible, to build projects of any scale on any platform.